LarsGart/OpenCV-Examples/README.md

 # OpenCV-Examples

-A couple small programs to play around with the OpenCV library for Python/C++ on the Nvidia Jetson Nano platform.
+A few programs to play around with the OpenCV library for Python/C++ on the Nvidia Jetson Nano platform.